videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 ### Events associated with enableWebcam

-- Every Participant will receive a callback on [`stream-enabled`](/javascript/api/sdk-reference/participant-class/events#stream-enabled) of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with `Stream` object.
+- Every Participant will receive a callback on[`stream-enabled`](/javascript/api/sdk-reference/participant-class/events#stream-enabled) event of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with the `Stream` object.

-- Every Participant will receive a callback on [`media-status-changed`](/javascript/api/sdk-reference/participant-class/events#media-status-changed) of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with the kind of media and its status.
+- Every Participant will receive a callback on [`media-status-changed`](/javascript/api/sdk-reference/participant-class/events#media-status-changed) event of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with the type of media and its status.

 ### Events associated with disableWebcam

-- Every Participant will receive a callback on [`stream-disabled`](/react/api/sdk-reference/use-participant/events#onstreamdisabled) of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with `Stream` object.
+- Every Participant will receive a callback on [`stream-disabled`](/react/api/sdk-reference/use-participant/events#onstreamdisabled) event of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with `Stream` object.

-- Every Participant will receive a callback on [`media-status-changed`](/javascript/api/sdk-reference/participant-class/events#media-status-changed) of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with the kind of media and its status.
+- Every Participant will receive a callback on [`media-status-changed`](/javascript/api/sdk-reference/participant-class/events#media-status-changed) event of the [`participant`](/javascript/api/sdk-reference/participant-class/introduction) object with the type of media and its status.

 ```js
 const participants = meeting.participants;